GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 #### Requisites

 - In the following we will use Java as programming language.
 Entry-level knowledge is enough.
 Make sure you have Java Standard Edition installed.
-The use of maven as build tool is recommended
+The use of Maven as a build tool is recommended

-- Copy the requesting party JKS file to your local machine (inside Gluu Server chroot it is located at `/install/community-edition-setup/output/scim-rp.jks`)
+- Copy the requesting party JKS file to your local machine (inside the Gluu server chroot, it is located at `/install/community-edition-setup/output/scim-rp.jks`)

 - Have the requesting party client ID and password at hand.
 You can find this info in the file `/install/community-edition-setup/setup.properties.last`.
-So try run `cat setup.properties.last | grep "scim_rp_client"`.
-Default password is *secret*
+Try running `cat setup.properties.last | grep "scim_rp_client"`.
+The default password is `secret`

 - Ensure you have enabled SCIM and UMA as shown [above](#protection-using-uma)

 - Add the SSL certificate of your Gluu server to the `cacerts` keystore of your local Java installation.
 There are lots of articles around the Web on how to import a certificate to the keystore.
 An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super-easy.
 If you are using a self-signed certificate, you can find it at `/opt/gluu-server-<gluu-version>/etc/certs/httpd.crt`

 - Online Java-docs for SCIM-Client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
-You can generate java-docs locally using maven; just run `mvn javadoc:javadoc`
+You can generate java-docs locally using Maven; just run `mvn javadoc:javadoc`

-#### Start a simple project
+#### Start a Simple Project

 Create a project in your favorite IDE, and if using maven add the following snippet to your pom.xml file: